Shadowsith/qpicospeaker/README.md

 * Load/save textfile form/to textinput field
 * Save output file to the location what you want
 * Logo/Icon
+* Connection to Google Translate TTS engine

 ## Upcomming features
+* Default Settings
 * Translation to other languages
-* Connection to Google Translate TTS
+* All Languages for Google TTS
+* Help documentation

 ## Future planned
 * eSpeak speech synthesizer as alternative to pico2wave and Google

+## Restictions
+* no male voice for Google TTS (no acces about connection string possible)

 ## Screenshots
 <div style="display: block;">